Homepage

 Lindos Acropolis and beach in RhodesLindos Acropolis and beach in Rhodes

-Crowned by a 4th century BC acropolis that gazes out over the deep blue waters of St Paul’s Bay, Lindos is best explored in mid-afternoon when it’s cooler and the cruise ship crowds have gone home.
+Crowned by a 4th century BC acropolis that gazes out over the deep blue waters of St Paul’s Bay, Lindos is best explored in the mid-afternoon when it’s cooler and the cruise ship crowds have gone home.

 Don’t miss: Dinner at Mavrikos, a century-old family-run taverna, where celebrities from Gregory Peck to Jackie O have dined.